bruderstein/unexpected-react/README.md

 ## Roadmap / Plans

-* There are some performance optimisations to do.
+* [DONE] There are some performance optimisations to do.
 The performance suffers a bit due to the possible asynchronous nature of the inline assertions.
 Most of the time these will be synchronous, and hence we don't need to pay the price.
+* (started) `queried for` implementation
-* Some helper functions, allowing directly calling functions passed to props may make working with events and the shallow renderer easier
+* (started) Directly calling events on both the shallow renderer, and the full virtual DOM renderer

 # Contributing